petter-holmberg/elements/README.md

 `polynomial` implements a polynomial type, forming an `Integral_domain` over any `Ring`. `degree` returns the degree of the polynomial, where an empty polynomial has degree -1. `evaluate` evaluates the polynomial at a given value, and `subderivative` calculates the k:th subderivate of a given polynomial and value k.

+## Sum types

+`expected` implements a type that carries either a value or an error.
+The presence of a value can be checked by boolean evaluation.
+An expected object is `Mutable` if its `Value_type` is.
+`make_unexpected` constructs an `expected` carrying an error.
+`expected` also provides a monadic interface through the member functions `.map` and `.bind`.

 # Concepts

 The concepts in this library are largely based on definitions in [StepanovMcJones](#StepanovMcJones), with some name changes and adaptations to modern C++ features, such as move semantics.